mliezun/bierecode/README.md

 ## Admin Authentication
 The admin interface and `/api/updates` endpoint now rely on [Better Auth](https://www.better-auth.com/docs/introduction).
 Sessions are stored in a Cloudflare D1 database, provisioned via Terraform.
 During local development Wrangler exposes the database through the `DB` binding defined in `wrangler.toml`.
 Better Auth uses a shared secret to sign session cookies.
 Configure the `BETTER_AUTH_SECRET` repository secret so Terraform can set an environment variable on the Pages project.
-Users can create an account at `/register` and sign in at `/login`.
+Authentication is passwordless: users request a magic link or sign in with GitHub OAuth.
+Visit `/register` to request a link or use the GitHub button on `/login`.

 Requests that fail authentication are logged by the Pages Functions so you can inspect session lookup results in your Cloudflare dashboard.